 The extensive gardens are among the most beautiful features of Manor Fields.
 All parts of the grounds are communal but remember that Manor Fields values its tranquil environment, so please respect your neighbours and keep noise to a minimum.
-The area between the Heath gate and the woodland copse, and the sunken garden around the ornamental pond are designated quiet areas.
+The area between the Heath gate and the woodland copse (where the sundial is situated), and the sunken garden around the ornamental pond are designated quiet areas.

 ■ Skateboards, rollerblades, children’s scooters and children’s bicycles are not allowed on any of the roads on the estate without adult supervision.
 Kites, drones and similar devices may not be flown on the estate.